 The Packard Automotive Plant Today

-The Packard Automotive Plant is now a home for vagrants, a canvas for graffiti artists and a playground for paintball enthusiasts and ardent urban explorers.
+The Packard Automotive Plant is now a home for vagrants, a canvas for graffiti artists, and a playground for paintball enthusiasts and ardent urban explorers.
 It’s even a treasure trove for collectors and other do-it-yourself types who come there to take unused materials like scrap metal.
-A local artist even stole a large door which was used as part of a community art installation called the Heidelberg Project.
+A local artist even stole a large door that was used as part of a community art installation called the Heidelberg Project.

 After exploring the Abundant Life Christian Church, I was excited to get a chance to see the Packard Automotive Plant for myself and have the opportunity to photograph this incredibly extraordinary setting.

 The Future Of The Packard Automotive Plant

 The building which remains unowned is more or less structurally sound in places.
 However, it remains a burden to the now-bankrupt city of Detroit.
 Local officials would either like to see the buildings razed to the ground or restored to their former glory.
 A Chicago businessman who was set to buy the plant grounds in 2013, promised a bold project that would see the site revitalized.
 However, his attempt fell through …

 While we wait to see what may happen with the place, the plant continues to sit as a painful and obvious reminder of the city that went once was.

 Good to Know

 3) Bring a flashlight as parts of the building are dark.
 Use your torch to light the way and detect dangerous holes in the floor or potentially unsafe surfaces.

 4) As so many tourists come to visit this site, local thieves target them accordingly.
 Lock your car doors and don’t leave any valuables (like expensive camera equipment) inside the car at all.
-A better idea is have someone remain in the car at all times.
+A better idea is to have someone remain in the car at all times.